 Whether it is a recommendation from a friend, seeing a poster down at the pool or joining a club at University, all underwater hockey players remember how they found their way to the game.

-The Australian Elite teams arrived in Eger nearly a week ago.
+The team was selected back in January then we have spent the last seven days training, practicing and talking.
+This extra time adds to the excitement but also presents some challenges.
+You have so much time to think.
 Anticipation builds and builds so that by the time the competition actually comes around you are a bundle of nervous energy.
 The trick is not letting those nerves affect your game.

 Most of the Australian teams have been holed up in Eger for five days now.
-In my spare time I decided compile an Underwater Hockey themed mixed tape.
+As it has turned out we have had a fair bit of time between sessions.

 Some people have spent that time working through one TV series or another, others have amused themselves with witty anecdotes about memories past, a select few might have even spent their spare time usefully.

 I decided to turn my hand to compiling an Underwater Hockey themed mixed tape.